AdobeDocs/workfront.en/help/classic/workfront-fusion/get-started/create-a-practice-automation-scenario.md

    Now you have a working scenario.

-1. Give the second module a name such as "Return tasks associated with project," then continue with [Test the scenario](#test).
+1. Give the second module a name such as "Return tasks associated with project," then continue with [Test the scenario](#test-the-scenario).

-## Test the scenario
+## Test the scenario {#test-the-scenario}

 Before you activate your scenario, it's important to test it by running it at least once and viewing the results.
 This helps you understand how data flows through the scenario and find any errors.